LivInTheLookingGlass/Thue-Morse/README.rst

 In each file, there are two representations of each definition.
 The first is always formatted as ``p{2,n}_d[0-9][0-9]``.
 It will always take in an (optional) argument that represents the base of the generated sequence.
-If it is a `p2` function, then this argument will be ignored.
-The function will then return an ``Generator[int, None, None]`` that generates the sequence.
+If it is a `p2` function, this argument will be ignored.
+The function will then return a ``Generator[int, None, None]`` that produces the sequence.

 The second representation is always named ``to_z3()``.
 It takes in a single argument that is either an integer or a Z3Py ``IntSort``, representing the base of the generated sequence.
 As above, if it is a ``p2`` file, this argument is